What Is Essential Tremor?

 Tremor, an oscillatory movement produced by rhythmic contractions of muscles, is the most common form of involuntary movement, but only a small fraction of those who shake seek medical attention.
-Essential tremor (ET) is the most common form of tremor, affecting about 5 percent of people over the age 60 years.
+Essential tremor (ET) is the most common form of tremor, affecting about five percent of people over the age 60 years.
 Although ET is more common in the elderly and is often wrongly labeled as "senile tremor" it may start at any age.
-Studies have shown that there is a bimodal distribution of age at onset with peaks in the 2nd and 6th decades.
+Studies have shown that there is a bimodal distribution of age at onset with peaks in the second and sixth decades.
 In contrast to rest tremor, which is most frequently secondary to Parkinson's disease, ET is typically an action-postural tremor.
 Patients usually first become aware of the tremor when they are holding newspapers or utensils or when reaching for objects.
-ET can also affect the neck muscles producing either "yes-yes" or "no-no" oscillation of the head.
-When the vocal cords are affected the patient experiences tremulous voice while singing or talking.
+ET can also affect the neck muscles and produce either "yes-yes" or "no-no" oscillation of the head, and the vocal cords, noted as a tremulous voice while singing or talking.
 A review of the clinical features in 350 consecutive patients diagnosed with ET referred to the Movement Disorders Clinic at Baylor College of Medicine has shown that hands are involved in 90 percent of all ET patients, head in 41 percent, voice in 17 percent, and legs in 14 percent.
+Stress, overactive thyroid and certain drugs can exacerbate the tremor.
 Despite the frequently used prefix "benign" ET can produce significant physical and psychosocial disability.
 In addition to social embarrassment, ET can interfere with writing, eating, speaking, singing and various other activities of daily living.
 Although the tremor frequency tends to decrease with age, the amplitude usually increases and the tremor may become more and more troublesome.

-In addition to beta blockers and primidone, the benzodiazepine drugs, such as lorazepam (Ativan) and clonazepam (Klonopin) also may also improve ET and its variants.
+In addition to propranolol and primidone, other beta blockers such as pindolol and nadolol, benzodiazepine drugs, such as lorazepam (Ativan) and clonazepam (Klonopin) also may also improve ET and its variants.
 Gabapentin (Neurontin), topiramate (Topamax), and pregabalin (Lyrica), drugs approved for the treatment of epilepsy, may be also useful in the treatment of tremors.
 Gabapentin, levodopa, primidone, clonazepam, and phenobarbital may be useful in patients with orthostatic tremor, a possible variant of ET.
 Patients with head tremor do not usually respond to medications, but can be effectively treated with botulinum toxin (BTX) injections into the neck muscles.
 BTX is also effective in the treatment of hand tremor.
 Usually well tolerated, BTX can produce transient weakness of the injected muscles.

 Benito-León J, Louis ED, Bermejo-Pareja F. Neurological Disorders in Central Spain Study Group.
 Risk of incident Parkinson's disease and parkinsonism in essential tremor: a population based study.
 J Neurol Neurosurg Psychiatry.
 2009;80:423-5.